Head of State: President Cyril Ramaphosa

 Election Assessment Mission (EAM) - UK General Election - June 2017.

 The EAM was composed of 32 parliamentarians and election officials from across the Commonwealth.
 The EAM observed the election day procedures and met with candidates, returning officers, electoral officials and staff, civil society groups and other relevant stakeholders across eight constituencies during the period 3-8 June 2017.
-A key objective of the EAM was to increase the knowledge, skills and importance of election observation methodology amongst Commonwealth parliamentarians.
+A key objective of the EAM was to expand the knowledge and skills relevant to election observation methodology amongst Commonwealth parliamentarians.